careercup/CtCI-6th-Edition-JavaScript/README.md

 ## Instructions

 - This repository contains JavaScript attempts on questions listed in the book.
+So far, code or short writeups are available for the first 10 chapters.

 - At Gayle's request, the files only contain code, and do not contain the actual questions.
 For the questions, please support Gayle by purchasing the [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).